2023 Melbourne Storm season: Jerseys

 In the club's first home game, Melbourne wore a replica design based on the club's first home jersey from 1998.
 The player's versions of the jersey had information about their counterpart from the 1998 first home game against North Sydney.
+The design was later worn in round 22 against the Parramatta Eels when Melbourne celebrated the club's 25th anniversary.